A Guide to Natural Outdoor Materials

 Eucalyptus is also naturally resistant to rot and decay, which means you’ll be able to enjoy your outdoor pieces for many years to come.
 Which all sounds great, but what does eucalyptus furniture actually look like?

 Well, let’s take a look at the Lagora Collection.
-With a number of outdoor dining and lounging options, the Lagora Collection shows that incorporating natural materials into your space doesn’t necessarily mean creating a fully rustic look.
+With a number of modern outdoor dining and lounging options, the Lagora Collection shows that incorporating natural materials into your space doesn’t necessarily mean creating a fully rustic look.
 While the eucalyptus wood brings warmth, the minimalist style and clean lines of the pieces create a more streamlined feel.
 You can lean into the modern style by adding simple planters with ornamental grasses or bamboo, plus a few patterned cushions.
 Or, peel things back and go for an au naturel look with a few rattan-look lanterns and an abundant mix of lush and wild greenery.

 When it comes to caring for eucalyptus, avoid letting it stand in water for long periods of time.
 AKA if you know a big storm is on its way, bring your eucalyptus pieces inside.
 You’ll also want to clean eucalyptus pieces periodically with a gentle brush and even gentler detergent — and steer clear of that power washer.
 Want to freshen up the look of your eucalyptus?
 Simply apply an outdoor hardwood oil once a year to add back that richness you fell in love with.